 The Smart Divorce: Proven Strategies and Valuable Advice from 100 Top Divorce Lawyers, Financial Advisers, Counselors and Other Experts (Chicago Review Press, July, 2007)

-“My suggestion is that you consult with a qualified, experienced family law specialist who has worked with issues of alienation before and that you also hire a family law forensic psychologist to consult with you and the family lawyer on the matter. “
+“I suggest consulting a qualified, experienced family law specialist who has dealt with issues of alienation previously, and also engage a family law forensic psychologist to provide counsel to you and the family lawyer on the matter. “

-Family day, parent child relationships and the meaning of family I’m sure for many is a hot topic.
+The concept of Family Day, parent-child relationships, and the very definition of ‘family’ sparks significant discussion for many.
 I urge you to share your thoughts.
-What are you doing to encourage a good relationship, overcome a painful relationship, or living with a strained relationship…….I would love to hear from you, please share your thoughts.
+How are you fostering a positive relationship, overcoming a painful relationship, or dealing with a strained relationship?
+I would love to hear from you, please share your thoughts.